Are You Prepared for the Cybersecurity Risks of Remote Work?

 +224%

 A security maturity assessment isn’t just a list of items you can check off once and be done with them.
 It’s an ongoing system of internal checks, attack vector and response research, regulatory maintenance, and standards updates.
-Done right, it can provide your management team with valuable insight into your strengths and weaknesses and illustrate the value of current and future investments in information security.
+It can provide your management team with valuable insight into your strengths and weaknesses and illustrate the value of current and future investments in information security.

-Make sure your assessment of security maturity includes:
+Make sure your assessment of security maturity includes the following:

 13 Best Practices for Information Security